dtrodrigo/ApplicationCreator/README.md

 Read configuration
 Write configuration
 ```
-Read configuration is needed to retrieve all the current applications defined in your environment
+Read configuration is needed to retrieve all the current applications defined in your environment.

 Write configuration is needed to create new application and application rule definitions

 ![Generate token](img/Token.png?raw=true "Generate token")